ganesh0706patil/Airport-Management-System-using-python-gui/README.md

 The program uses the MySQL connector to interact with a MySQL database and handles exceptions for error handling.
 Overall, it's a comprehensive application for managing airport-related information with a graphical user interface.
 There are some issues in the deletion part, and they will be resolved soon.

+To install the MySQL Connector for Python, you can use the mysql-connector-python package.
+You can install it using the following command: pip install mysql-connector-python
+There are 14 Tables which are interconnected using the SQL.
+Keep the data types consistent between the values you entered in the GUI and the corresponding data types in the SQL code.